saantiaguilera/liquidity-sniper/README.md

 # AX-50 Liquidity Sniper

-This bot require you to run the GETH client + use the eth-brownie framework.
+This bot require you to run the GETH client + use ethers framework.
 All addresses and private keys contained have been changed for the sake of this public repo.

 This is heavily based on https://github.com/Supercycled/cake_sniper, so major thanks to him.